Landaoduy/Bank-Customer-Churn-Prediction/README.md

 # Bank Customer Churn Prediction

-* This repository holds an attempt to apply Machine Learning model to Bank Customer Account Information using data from "Binary Classification with a Bank Churn" Kaggle Challenge https://www.kaggle.com/competitions/playground-series-s4e1/overview
+* This repository holds an attempt to apply Machine Learning model for predicting bank customer churn using data from "Binary Classification with a Bank Churn" Kaggle Challenge https://www.kaggle.com/competitions/playground-series-s4e1/overview

 ## Overview

-  * **Definition of the tasks / challenge**: The task, as defined by the Kaggle challenge, is to predict whether a customer continues with their account or closes it
+  * **Definition of the tasks / challenge**: The task, as defined by the Kaggle challenge, is to predict whether a bank customer will continue with their account or close it (churn).
+This binary classification problem is crucial for banks to proactively identify customers at risk of leaving and take preventive measures
   * **My approach**:
-  * **Summary of the performance achieved**:
+  * **Summary of the performance achieved**: Based on the ROC curves and classification reports, our models achieved the following performance on the validation set:
+     * XGBoost: Best overall performance with ROC-AUC of 0.871884 and Accuracy Score of 0.879514
+     * Random Forest: Close second with ROC-AUC of 0.875680 and Accuracy Score of 0.859379
+     * Logistic Regression: Baseline model with reasonable performance with ROC-AUC of 0.859043 and Accuracy Score of 0.784249

 ## Summary of Workdone